-We can a lot of food, resulting in a whole lot of empty jars.
+We can a lot of food, resulting in a lot of empty jars.
 First, they go into a kitchen cabinet shelf.
 This helps us not to deal with a single jar at the time.

 After the shelf is filled we bring them to the basement.
 Then I give them a new lid and re-used rim and sort them by size in original boxes.
 Yes, I do have a dedicated space for that.
-If you don’t have room, this can also be done right away in the kitchen.
+If you don’t have a room, this can also be done right away in the kitchen.
 After all, when you are dealing with a lot of jars it is convenient to have room for this step of work.

-Note, lids are often sold out at the end of canning season.
+Note, lids are often sold out at the end of the canning season.
 Plan ahead and get lids in early spring enough to get you through the year.
 We usually get the lids at Dollarrama, $2 a dozen.
-Since you buy them ahead of the time anyways, look for special sales.
+Since you buy them ahead of the time anyway, look for special sales.